Overtorment/awesome-smart-contracts/README.md

 are automatically enforced by a protocol that all nodes in the network follow.

 A smart contract can be fully autonomous if all the objects referred (such as currency, payments, obligations, property titles, assets, licenses) have a digital representation in the platform.
-When there is no such digital representation for an object, a smart contract can also refer to itself and react to changes in its state though special gateway nodes called oracles -that provide external information to the blockchain.

 Source: https://faq.rsk.co/en/main/
 ```